FrancisVila/MFT_convert/content/en/docs/TransferCFT/troubleshoot_intro/Messages_and_error_codes_Start_here/CFTS_messages.md

       <tr>
          <td><p>Explanation</p>         </td>
          <td><p>The exit
-task is run but does not respond to the <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span>.
-This corresponds to the initial phase establishing communications between the <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> and the exit task.</p>         </td>
+task is run but does not respond to the {{< TransferCFT/componentshortname  >}}.
+This corresponds to the initial phase establishing communications between the {{< TransferCFT/componentshortname  >}} and the exit task.</p>         </td>
       </tr>
       <tr>